ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why bad takes get more engagement.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the thrill of watching public disasters.

 ---